Hello,

 Thanks to all of you who have been coming to Open Piano all this time.
 Without you, we'd still be doing it on the street...

-Open Piano takes place every Wednesday from 7:00 to 10:30 pm, except on the first Wednesday of evry month, when we go until midnight, if we have enough audience to justify it.
+Open Piano takes place every Wednesday from 7:00 to 10:30 pm, except on the first Wednesday of every month, when we go until midnight, if we have enough audience to justify it.
 We usually do.
+Starting in February, we'll add our Friday session, from 8:00 to 11:00 pm, every second Friday of the month.

 Historical posts: